mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 >
 > So, in my case, my Raspberry's IP address is `192.168.1.162`.
 It shouldn't change until you disconnect the Raspberry from the Internet > or you restart the router.

-Here's [a good article](https://itsfoss.com/ssh-into-raspberry/) about how to connect via SSH to your Raspberry.
+Here's [a good article](https://itsfoss.com/ssh-into-raspberry/) about how to connect via SSH to your Raspberry Pi.

 Ta-da!
 Nextcloud is up and running, ready to be initialized!